minetest/minetest/doc/lua_api.md

     -- distribution of the biomes.
     -- Heat and humidity have average values of 50, vary mostly between -- 0 and 100 but can exceed these values.

+    weight = 1.0,
+    -- Relative weight of the biome in the Voronoi diagram.
+    -- A value of 0 (or less) is ignored and equivalent to 1.0.
 }
 ```